 The limits on ingestion for a given time window are defined in terms of the following parameters:

-- Time window: A fixed sized time interval in which the events are counted.
+- Time window: A fixed-sized time interval in which the events are counted.
 The window is typically 30 minutes long.

 - Total limit: The maximum events, if ingested, that lead to temporary stalling of further ingestion of events in a given time window.
-The limit is applied on the account across all the pipelines.
+The limit is applied to the account across all the pipelines.